tencent cloud

 ExampleMessageListener *messageListener = new ExampleMessageListener();

-// Subscribe to the message
+// Subscribe to messages.

 consumer->subscribe(topicName, TAGS);

-// Set the message listener
+// Set the message listener.

 consumer->registerMessageListener(messageListener);